baldybeardedguy/hangouts-json-parser/README.md

 Run it:
 PS C:\Temp> .\Hangouts.ps1 Hangouts.json > Hangouts.txt

-   tip: to see what it is doing, use the following command: .\Hangouts.ps1 Hangouts.json | Tee-Object -file Hangouts.txt
+To see what output as it parses, use the following command:
+    .\Hangouts.ps1 Hangouts.json | Tee-Object -file Hangouts.txt
-        this can add some time to the processing, 10 minutes instead of 4 minutes for my json file Press ENTER to execute the script. (can take a while.
-Mine took 4 minutes)
+This can add some time to the processing, 10 minutes instead of 4 minutes for my json file

-Once done:
+Press ENTER to execute the script. (can take a while.
+Mine took 4 minutes) Once done:
 PS C:\Temp> dir